markstock/estOLS/README.md

 Or use this software from the command line or use this library in your own C or C++ code.

 ## Build and run this software
-On a Linux workstation, you can see if Eigen3 is installed.
-If not, you or an administrator can run
+On a RHEL/Fedora/CentOS workstation, you can install all prerequisites using:

-    sudo dnf install eigen3
+	sudo dnf install make gcc-c++ eigen3-devel

+or on Ubuntu with:

+	sudo apt install build-essential
+	sudo apt-get install libeigen3-dev

-When that's done, try
+When that's done, try the following:

 	make
 	./estOLS -test

 If that works, then prepare your ? matrix and vector of observations in two comma-separated value files and run